Subscribe for our FREE 30 minute meals book!

 It doesn’t require any stirring either!
 If you can’t access it, any nut butter will do, but it really helps if it’s runny and not too thick.

-vegan blondies with chocolate chips on top cut into squares
+overhead shot of the vegan blondies with chocolate chips

 More recipes for the chocolate lover!